 I am a non-resident alien student.
 Will I receive a 1098T form?

 Kean does not file a 1098T form for nonresident alien (“NRA”) students unless specifically requested by the student.
-If a NRA student wants a 1098T form, they should visit the Student Accounting office on the third floor of the Administration building and submit the form “Student Request for 2014 Form 1098T”.
-If they have a Taxpayer Identification Number (“TIN”), they must provide documentation of the TIN.
+If a NRA student wants a 1098T form, they should visit the Student Accounting office on the third floor of the Administration building and submit the form “Student Request for 2015 Form 1098T”.
+If you have a Taxpayer Identification Number (“TIN”), you must provide documentation of the TIN.

 Why is there no social security number on my 1098T form?